madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 To track these, we had to piece together data from a few different sources – including support team feedback, analytics, and qualitative patient insights – so the results ended up being more anecdotal than we initially expected.

 One of our main feedback channels was direct check-ins with practices.
-Larger sites with white-glove support gave us regular touchpoints, but I also reached out to smaller clinics, rural locations, and niche specialties to hear from a more representative range.
-Since practice demographics often mirror their patient populations, this helped us collect more balanced insights.
+Larger sites with white-glove support gave us regular touchpoints, but I also reached out to smaller clinics, rural locations, and niche specialties.
+I wanted to hear from a more representative range of practices to make sure we could collect balanced insights.

-As we shipped each slice of work, we asked about our success metrics to make sure we stayed on track – changes in call volume related to lab results, and any patient feedback on the new experience.
+As we shipped each slice of work, we asked these practices about our success metrics to make sure we stayed on track – changes in call volume related to lab results, and any patient feedback on the new experience.

 We paired this with data from our internal engagement tool, which tracked how users moved through CareSpace to measure more concrete data points.
 * How many patients log in to CareSpace within 4 business days of lab work